10 Reasons You Should Take a Tanzania Safari

-Ngorongoro conservation area is among the world’s breathtaking natural wonders with a breathtaking setting and one of the places to see the big five.
+Ngorongoro conservation area is among the world’s breathtaking natural wonders.
+With an exciting setting and one of the places to see the big five.
 Once a giant volcano, the Ngorongoro crater in northern Tanzania is the only unbroken volcanic caldera found in the whole world.

-The rea walls of the at crater rim are steep and soar 400 to 610m high giving off an incredible natural drama as predators and prey pursue and graze their way into the open grasslands, acacia woodlands and swamps on the crater base, giving off a wonderful spectacle.
+The walls of the at crater rim are steep and soar 400 to 610m high.
+Giving off an incredible natural drama as predators and prey pursue and graze their way into the open grasslands.
+Acacia woodlands and swamps on the crater base, giving off a wonderful spectacle.
 Ngorongoro crater is a haven to approximately 25,000 animals and around 400 different bird species.

 Main Feature of Ngorongoro

-The main feature of the NCA includes the Ngorongoro Crater, The Serengeti Plains that support about 2.0 million migratory wildlife species of the Serengeti Mara-ecosystem (TAWIRI, 2003) and the catchment forest; the Northern Highland Forest Reserve (NHFR) known as ‘Entim Olturot’ in Maa language.
+The main feature of the NCA includes the Ngorongoro Crater.
+The Serengeti Plains that support about 2.0 million migratory wildlife species of the Serengeti Mara-ecosystem (TAWIRI, 2003).
+Catchment forest; the Northern Highland Forest Reserve (NHFR) known as ‘Entim Olturot’ in Maa language.

 Because of these, particular features and the harmonious co-existence between wildlife and people that has existed for many years.
 You can find a good population of black manned lions that trail the grasslands, robust herds of wildebeests along with endangered black rhino, zebras, hyenas, and leopards.